Trains to Wakefield

 If your train to Wakefield is delayed, you can apply for a full or partial refund through the Delay Repay scheme.
 Check the policy of the train company you have travelled with, to determine what refund you can get.
 Companies have different restrictions on the length of delay they will provide refunds for, with some, you may get a refund for any delay over 15 minutes.
 You can claim your compensation from the train operating company directly.

-Wakefield is located in the heart of England and known as the centre of the UK's communications network, offering unrivalled transport links.
 During the Middle Ages, it was a large market town and a centre for wool trading, thanks to its position on the River Calder, with an inland port.
-Nowadays, the city has plenty to offer its visitors, with a rich industrial heritage, visitors can explore its National Coal mining museum or you can take in the city's lively nightlife.
+Nowadays, the city has plenty to offer its visitors.
+With a rich industrial heritage, visitors can explore the National Coal Mining Museum, or you can take in the city's lively nightlife.

 Tip 4: Busier routes are more expensive

 Demand determines the price of train tickets, so busier routes are more expensive.
 Cheaper train tickets to Wakefield usually are found by travelling on off-peak trains and avoiding travel at weekends and during popular holiday times.

 Tip 5: Group trips can be even cheaper